Domestic Criminal Charges

 Gallagher has represented defendants and sometimes witnesses (prosecutor’s victims) in these cases since 1988.
 Gallagher has education and experience that help him be effective as a domestic assault attorney, including education in Psychology, the study of family violence issues, exoneration of the falsely accused, and experience as Respondent’s counsel in mental health court (chemical dependency and mental illness issues).

 The Relationship Element

 What makes these criminal charges “domestic?”
 Most, if not all, “domestic” crimes are variations of crimes which include a “domestic” relationship between the accused and the prosecutor’s victim.

-The types of relationships that qualify as domestic are defined by Minnesota statutes in an expansively broad way.
-For example, two male college roommates in a love triangle fighting over a girl were charged with “domestic assault” based on being roommates, in one of Gallagher’s cases.
+Minnesota statutes define the types of relationships that qualify as domestic in an expansive, broad way.
+For example, prosecutors charged two male college roommates in a love triangle fighting over a girl, with “domestic assault” based on being roommates, in one of Gallagher’s cases.
 (Don’t worry; Gallagher helped that client win the case.)

 Types of domestic criminal charges

 Misdemeanor domestic assault is sometimes charged as 5th degree assault (which does not include a relationship element).
 Domestic violence charges can include not only domestic assault charges, but also every degree of felony assault, misdemeanor assault (gross misdemeanor and simple misdemeanor assault), “terroristic threats,” interference with an emergency call (interference with a 911 call), criminal sexual conduct, child neglect, child endangerment, child abuse, stalking and harassment crimes, violation of an Order for Protection (OFP), or a Harassment Restraining Order (HRO) or a Domestic Abuse No Contact Order (DANCO).

 Self-Defense: Many domestic assault cases involve a defense based upon Minnesota self-defense law.